 Sliding glass doors will collect salt deposits over time even this far from the ocean.
 If the balcony is open and the door is exposed to blown rain, such as happens in South Florida on many summer afternoons, the salts that have collected on the doors are washed down into the door track.
 As with the sealants used on the screen systems, the sealant around the fasteners in the bottom track of the slider will also break down after a few years.
-And, just as above, the salt laden water will run down into the concrete directly under the door, just $\frac{3}{4}$ to 1" down and spaced about 12 to 18" apart.
-That rebar will start to corrode after about 12 to 15 years, eventually becoming a problem under the track as the first expand, then start to reduce in size.
+And, just as above, the salt laden water will run down into the concrete directly under the door track.
+Usually, on a cantilevered balcony, you have rebar under the track perpendicular to the door, just 3⁄4 to 1" down and spaced about 12" to 18" apart.
+That rebar will start to corrode after about 12 to 15 years, eventually becoming a problem under the track as the rebars expand, then start to reduce in size.
 They will eventually corrode completely in two.
 The corrosion starts under the track but moves outward as much as 2 feet from the door.
 (It also typically moves inward only about 6 to 8" under the air-conditioned space).
 This is why we hear hollow sounds and see cracked tile or buckled tile just in front of glass sliders.
 We also see doors where the track has risen upward due to the corroded steel and the door is now seized up or hard to open.